stattleship/sportradar/README.md

  * drives - game, quarter, clock, team, plays

  * plays - game, drive, team, participants, summary, yardage, etc.

+#### Hockey Play by Play

+* `Sportradar::Nhl::Parsers::PlayByPlayParser.new(game_play_by_play: {})`

+Given game NHL Play by Play JSON, makes it easy to get the periods, events, plays (with player stat), stoppages and scoring plays via a set of convenience methods.

+#### Basketball Play by Play

+* `Sportradar::Nba::Parsers::PlayByPlayParser.new(game_play_by_play: {})`

+Given game NBA Play by Play JSON, makes it easy to get the quarters, events, plays (with player stat), stoppages, players on court for each play, and scoring plays via a set of convenience methods.

 #### Play Summary Model